Bigchnns/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that prints "Hello, World" followed by a new line to the stand output
+write a script that prints "Hello, Word", followed by a new line to the standard output